wp-plugins/event-registration/readme.txt

 Tags:   event, events, event registration, event management,events managment, events registration, event calendar, calendar, class,events calendar, events, event, class registration, class schedule, classes
 Requires at least: 2.0.2
 Tested up to: 3.2.1
-Stable tag: 6.00.06
+Stable tag: 6.00.07

 This plugin is designed to allow you to take online registrations for events and classes.
 Supports Paypal, Google Pay, MonsterPay or Authorize.net online payment sites for online collection of event fees.

 == Description ==

 This wordpress plugin is designed to run on a Wordpress website and provide registration events, classes, or parties.
+It is designed to be easy to navigate.
 It allows you to capture the registering persons contact information and any additional infromation you request to a database and provides an association to an events database.
 It provides the ability to send the register to either a Paypal, Google Pay, Monster Pay,  or Authorize.net online payment site for online collection of event fees.
 Additionally it allows support for checks and cash payments.
 Optional Captcha field on registration form.
-Detailed payment management system to track and record event payments.
+Detailed payment management system to track and record event payments and support for PayPal payment notification.
 Reporting features provide a export list(s) of events, attendees, payments in excel or csv.

 If you like the plugin and find it useful, please donate.